Britney Spears has that coy auto-tuned purr.

 Taylor Swift seems to have a smile tucked away inside her voice no matter the subject of the song, like sunshine ready to break through the clouds.

 Then there’s P!nk.
 Her voice seems to be unleashed from somewhere deep inside her petite, muscular frame with all the passion and force of a gymnast exploding over a vault, then sticking the landing with grace and precision.

 The long, blonde, flowing locks that seem de rigueur for female pop stars don’t grace her head.
-P!nk’s head is crowned with an ever-changing punk pixie that might be platinum one day and magenta the next.
-Her eight-year-old daughter is also beginning to experiment with cuts and colors, and P!nk doesn’t really care if you don’t approve.
+Instead, P!nk’s head is crowned with an ever-changing punk pixie that might be platinum one day and magenta the next.
+Her eight-year-old daughter is also beginning to experiment with cuts and colors, and P!nk doesn’t care if you disapprove.

 People with moxie know their voice and won’t settle for less.

 P!nk’s voice is a marvel.
 It’s a finely tuned instrument with impressive range and expressiveness, capable of unleashing everything from a primal howl to the tenderest of whispers.

 She began honing in earnest as a young teen, playing gigs in clubs around Philadelphia when she was just fourteen.
 You don’t have to listen hard to hear the influence of one of her early idols, Janice Joplin.

 It was enough to catch the attention of producer L.A.
 Reid, who signed P!nk and her R&B group when she was just sixteen.
 It wasn’t long until he was urging her to go solo.
 Her freshman effort was a hit, and she began drawing attention and fans.
 Still, she wasn’t entirely satisfied with the way she was being marketed as another “cookie-cutter” pop star alongside contemporaries like Britney Spears and Christina Aguilera.